YaoGroup/DIFFICE_jax/paper.md

 and the additional loss terms in the cost functions to ensure the well-posedness of the inversion are described in detail in the `Anisotropic` subfolder in the GitHub repository.

-The combination of the above six features ensure PINNs to be a reliable tools for inferring ice viscosity.
-Besides ease of use as mentioned above, PINNs have other advantages over the classical control method for solving inverse problems.
-First, the training of PINNs are effective even when given irregularly sampled data, such as the velocity (450 m resolution) and thickness data (500 m resolution) do not lie on the same grid.
-Second, the outputs of classical numerical-based methods are discretized points, which take an enormous amount of memory to store when the resolution is high.
-On the other hand, the outputs of PINNs are continuous functions parameterized by a fixed number of weights and biases, which require relatively little memory to store even when higher resolution is demanded.
-Third, because of the continous function representation, after the networks are trained to approach the target function, we can compute the exact derivative of the network output via automatic differentation, while computing the derivative of discretized points from the classical numerical method always contains truncation error.
-This is etremely useful when computing effective strain rate, which is composed of the spatial derivative of the ice velocity.
-Fourth, neural network training tends to capture the main variation (low-frequency information) of the data, preventing the disturbance of the high-frequency error or noise that are often involved in the data.
-Thus, no regulazation techniques need to be applied for the PINN training.

 The combination of the above six features ensures that PINNs are reliable tools for inferring ice viscosity.
-In addition to their ease of use, as mentioned above, PINNs offer several advantages over the classical control method for solving inverse problems.
+In addition to their ease of use, as mentioned above, PINNs offer several \textit{advantages} over the classical control method for solving inverse problems.

-First, the training of PINNs is effective even with irregularly sampled data, such as velocity data at a 450 m resolution [@Mouginot2019velo] and thickness data [@Morlighem2020thick] at a 500 m resolution that do not lie on the same grid.
+First, the training of PINNs is effective even with irregularly sampled data, such as velocity data at a 450 m resolution [@Mouginot2019velo] and thickness data at a 500 m resolution [@Morlighem2020thick] that do not lie on the same grid.
 Second, while the outputs of classical numerical-based methods are discretized points that require enormous amounts of memory to store at high resolution, the outputs of PINNs are continuous functions parameterized by a fixed number of weights and biases, requiring relatively little memory even where higher resolutions is demanded.
-Third, because of the continuous function representation, once the networks are trained to approximate the target function, we can compute the exact derivative of the network output via automatic differentiation.
-In contrast, computing derivatives from discretized points in classical numerical methods always contains truncation error.
+Third, computing derivatives of discretized points from either observed data or numerical-based methods is challenging and often induce extra error.
+In contrast, once the network, as a continuous function representation, is trained to approximate the target function, we can compute the \textit{exact} derivative of the network output via automatic differentiation.
 This is extremely useful, for example, when computing the effective strain rate, which involves the spatial derivative of the ice velocity.
 Fourth, neural network training tends to capture the main variations (low-frequency information) in the data, preventing disturbances from high-frequency errors or noise often present in the data.
 Therefore, no regularization techniques are needed for PINN training.

 # Accessibility